near/NEPs/specs/RuntimeSpec/Components/BindingsSpec/TrieAPI.md

 storage_iter_prefix(prefix_len: u64, prefix_ptr: u64) -> u64
 ```

-DEPRECATED, calling it will result result in `HostError::Deprecated` error.
+DEPRECATED, calling it will result in `HostError::Deprecated` error.
 Creates an iterator object inside the host.
 Returns the identifier that uniquely differentiates the given iterator from other iterators that can be simultaneously
 created.